xingjunm/Awesome-Large-Model-Safety/README.md

 ## 🌴 Missing Papers

-We will keep updaint this survey.
+We will keep updating this survey.
 Please complete the following form to submit your paper for citation.

 👉 [Submit Your Paper](https://forms.gle/SkFbVvZYw8r8cJJ17)